Kronuz/Xapiand/docs/_posts/2018-04-25-xapiand-0-6-1-released.md

 A lot of optimizations and quite a few improvements and bug fixes since last release.

-**BREAKING CHANGE**: A problem with generated terms in geospatial fields will require reindexing documents using such geospatial fields.
+**BREAKING**: A problem with generated terms in geospatial fields will require reindexing documents using such geospatial fields.

 Xapiand is now using a whole new threadpool with lock-free queue for improved